Singapore's Role for ASEAN's Portfolio Investment: Discussions

-Figure \ref{fig:network_asean_countries_debt} shows a network chart indicating the relative investment size of ASEAN countries in top 10 countries in 2007 and 2017.\footnote{The size of each ``thread'' denotes a relative size for each graph (year), so we can not compare the investment size across graphs (years).
-The network charts are created using the replication code available at \url{https://github.com/global-capital-allocation-project/redrawing-the-map}. } The figure shows that Singapore is absolutely ASEAN's largest investor in foreign debt and the US grew to become the dominant destination of its debt investment from 2007 to 2017.
+Singapore is a global debt investor allocating 85 percent of its debt investment to OECD members in 2007 and 72 percent in 2017.
+Singapore is also by far ASEAN's largest investor in foreign debt and the US grew to become the dominant destination of its debt investment from 2007 to 2017 (see Figure \ref{fig:network_asean_countries_debt}).
 Indeed, the US alone accounts for 43 percent of ASEAN's debt investment in 2017.\footnote{Malaysia and Indonesia feature within ASEAN's top 10 debt investment destinations.
 However, the amount is dwarfed by Singapore's investment in the US and China.} Notably, emerging as the number two destination China accounts for 13 percent of ASEAN's debt investment in 2017.
 This largely explains the positive trend in the elasticity of ASEAN's debt investment shown in Figure \ref{fig:Debt_instrument_ASEAN}.

-Table \ref{fig:equity_allocation_ASEAN} shows that Singapore's allocation of equity investment is largely similar to that of other ASEAN members from 2007 to 2017 as seen in Figure \ref{fig:Equity_instrument_ASEAN} and \ref{fig:ASEANexSGP_equity}.
-Both Singapore and other ASEAN members' allocation has decreased from 67 to 63 percent to OECD, has increased from 25 to 30-32 percent to the rest of the world, and has decreased from 8-9 to 5-8 percent to ASEAN.

-Figure \ref{fig:network_asean_countries_equity} shows that Singapore is absolutely the largest equity investor among ASEAN members too.
-The US and China have grown to become the most dominant destinations accounting for 31 and 21 percent of ASEAN's equity investment in 2017, most of which is Singapore's investment.
-The figure also shows that the large equity investment of Singapore in ASEAN in 2007 is in Malaysia, which has since then fallen out of top 10 equity investment destinations of ASEAN members.
-On the other hand, Singapore features as a top 10 destination of ASEAN's equity investment.
+Singapore is also by far the largest equity investor among ASEAN members.
+The US and China have grown to become the most dominant destinations accounting for 31 and 21 percent of ASEAN's equity investment in 2017, most of which is Singapore's investment (see Figure \ref{fig:network_asean_countries_equity}).
 Note that the US is 14000-16000km away and China is 4000-6000km away from most ASEAN members.
-The presence of China as a destination for ASEAN's equity investment explains why the elasticity of equity investment to distance is less negative than that of debt investment for ASEAN given the relative proximity of China to ASEAN members (see Figure \ref{fig:Baseline} and \ref{fig:Baseline_exSGP}).
+The presence of China as a destination for Singapore's equity investment and its relative proximity to Singapore explain why the gap in the value of coefficients between ASEAN and OECD is not as large for equity as for debt investment (as shown in Figure \ref{fig:Baseline}).
+Turning to intra-regional investment, Malaysia was Singapore's largest equity investment destination in ASEAN in 2007, but it has since then fallen out of top 10 equity investment destinations of ASEAN members.
+On the other hand, Singapore features as a top 10 destination of ASEAN's equity investment in 2017.